kasnerz/kasnerz.github.io/about.md

 - **Share** ideas which I find interesting (in better way than just clicking the *Share* button).
 - **Collect the thoughts** floating in my head.

-Regarding the last point, I still wonder why I decided to use a public website for that.
+Regarding the last point, I still wonder why I decided to use a public website for that 🤔